ncollins/kouzui/README.md

 - Send and receive "HAVE" messages (used to update knowledge of which peers have which pieces)
 - Choke uploads to peers giving poor download rates
 - Resume incomplete downloads
+- Rate limiting (using a basic [token bucket](https://en.wikipedia.org/wiki/Token_bucket) implementation)

+Testing features:
+- Split a file into multiple incomplete files
+- Run multiple versions of the client simultaneously using the multiprocessing module.

 ## TODO list

 See the [issues page](https://github.com/ncollins/kouzui/issues).

-## Bigger features I'm considering adding

-- Rate limiting - I'm currious to see how this might be implemented with Trio.

 ## Features I don't intend to add